leandrolcampos/coursera-dsa/README.md

 **Created by:** University of California, San Diego, and National Research University Higher School of Economics

-This repository contains my solutions to the programming assignments of the [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms).
+This repository contains my solutions to some programming assignments of the first two courses of [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms).

 To compile these solutions, I used GCC 4.2.1 (course 1) and 8.1.0 with the following command line: